As of 1/1/17, the hourly rate charged for VCUP review is $140/hour.

-- Because the Voluntary Cleanup and Redevelopment Program provides both federal and state remedial plan approval in one step, banks will accept a "No Further Action" letter from the program as assurance that we or the U.S. Environmental Protection Agency won't order a costly, conventional cleanup.
+- Because the Voluntary Cleanup and Redevelopment Program provides both federal and state remedial plan approval in one step, banks will accept a "No Action Determination" letter from the program as assurance that we or the U.S. Environmental Protection Agency won't order a costly, conventional cleanup.
 This eases concerns of environmental liability when involved in property transfers.

 - Cleanup decisions are based on existing standards and the proposed use of the property, but we provide no construction or cleanup oversight.
 The actual cleanup and verification are the owner's responsibility.

-- To receive the EPA's assurances that it won’t take Superfund action as specified in the Memorandum of Agreement (MOA), the owner must submit a completion report as a new application for No Further Action so we can review and concur that the plan has been completed as approved.
+- To receive the EPA's assurances that it won’t take Superfund action as specified in the Memorandum of Agreement (MOA), the owner must submit a completion report as a new application for a No Action Determination so we can review and concur that the plan has been completed as approved.